Benjamin Franklin College: History

-In 2008, Yale University President Rick Levin announced that the college had the resources to educate more students and thus would expand its enrollment by opening two new residential colleges for a total of fourteen.
+In 2008, Yale University President Rick Levin announced that the university would expand its enrollment by opening two new residential colleges for a total of fourteen.
 Architectural models were unveiled by Robert A.M.
-Stern Architects in May 2009, featuring "a sampling of Gothic styles from across Yale's campus," notably inspired by the early 20th-century buildings of James Gamble Rogers.
-Construction began in the fall of 2014, with an official groundbreaking ceremony in April 2015.
+Stern Architects in May 2009.
+Construction began in fall 2014, with an official groundbreaking in April 2015.
+The first students moved in on August 25, 2017, and a formal dedication ceremony was held on October 6, 2017.